 We distinguish it from data mining, which is about exploiting big, numerical data sets (existing or generated by you) so that they can be automatically processed and plotted.
 We also distinguish it from Picnic in the Graveyard, which is about regarding existing or deceased products in the market rather than the market itself.

-A first step is to find the relevant reports.
-Another is to analyze them in a way that allows you to learn something about your product or idea.
+First you must find the relevant reports.
+Then you analyze them in a way that allows you to learn something about your product or idea.

 Marketing: What are the typical channels used?
 What are the costs of opening and maintaining such channels?